 With today’s post, she’s responding to a call for entries for the July Self-Care Retreat and my own post on nourishing one’s self through family, friends, and pets.
 I could relate to Delise’s post in a big way and found my own inspiration and lessons in it; I hope you will, too.
 Here’s a little more about Delise below, and then her thoughts on self care.

 Delise B. Dickard, PhD, is a psychotherapist in private practice.
-She is the Founder and Director of Riverside Counseling.
 In addition to her doctoral degree in Counseling Psychology, she has earned a Masters Degree from Harvard University in dramatic arts and is an award-winning playwright.
-She is also a mental health columnist for our local paper, The Free Lance Star.
+She is also a mental health columnist for our local paper.
 Her latest passion is writing about the perils and delights of learning to live gluten free.

 So the more I think about it I realize I need major assistance.
 I call in my 14-year-old daughter who is a master at caring for herself.
 She gives me a “self care” list right off the top of her head:

 2) Take a good book and a comfy blanket to bed at night.
 She hands me one of hers — an extra.

 3) Buy a CamelBak water bottle and bring it with you everywhere you go.
 It keeps you hydrated.

 (by now I’m taking notes and ask her to spell out CamelBak)

 4) Clear the clutter wherever you are, even if you stuff things in a drawer, light a candle, and listen to soft music.
 It’s a great way to relax.